wiseshinobi/pinebear/finance/minimalist-mutual-fund-portfolio-apr-2018/index.md

 # Minimalist Mutual Fund Portfolio
 *Apr 27, 2018*

-Everyone these days seem to be telling you not park your savings in a fixed deposit and to instead invest in mutual funds.
+Everyone these days seems to be telling you not park your savings in a fixed deposit and to instead invest in mutual funds.
 But which fund to invest in?
 Overwhelmed by the sheer number of funds that seem to rival the number of listed stocks?